History of SLAPPs

 Despite these warnings, the use of civil RICO suits exploded.
 Between 2001 and 2006, civil RICO plaintiffs filed an average of 759 private civil claims every year.

-The potential use of civil RICO as a weapon against civil society organizations became seductively clear to corporations after Chevron was ordered to pay $19 billion in compensation for dumping toxic wastewater, hazardous waste, and crude oil in Ecuador.
-Rather than pay the victims, Chevron used RICO to go after the affected communities’ American lawyer, Steven Donziger.
+The potential use of civil RICO as a weapon against civil society organizations became seductively clear to corporations after Chevron was ordered by Ecuador to pay $19 billion in compensation for dumping toxic wastewater, hazardous waste, and crude oil in the Ecuadorian Amazon.
+Rather than pay the victims, Chevron used RICO to go after the affected communities’ American lawyer, Steven Donziger, as well as some of the plaintiffs themselves.
 In part by targeting Donziger, the company succeeded in blocking the judgment against it -- the RICO judgment included an injunction against enforcement in the United States.
-In July 2018, Ecuador’s highest court upheld a $9.5 billion judgement against Chevron.
-But Chevron has sold its assets in Ecuador and left the country, making it difficult to enforce that judgment, as well.
+In July 2018, Ecuador’s highest court upheld a $9.5 billion judgment against Chevron.
+But Chevron has sold its assets in Ecuador and left the country, making it difficult to enforce that judgment.

 Chevron’s novel use of RICO rippled through to the boardrooms of other corporations facing criticism from civil society organizations.
 Recently, the law firm of Kasowitz Benson Torres LLP has been working with two companies -- Resolute Forest Products and Energy Transfer Partners -- to bring RICO lawsuits against Greenpeace and other civil society organizations.

 Sorry, we couldn't find any posts.
 Please try a different search.